santiagobarreda/brms_tools/docs/week-1.md

 }
 ```

-In the plots below (code at end of chapter), you can see the algorithm begins at 0 (the initial guess) but is quickly able to find the most likely sample mean given the data (left column).
+In the plots below (code at end of chapter), I show this algorithm at work.
+In the top row, a random sample with a mean of -50 is used.
+You can see that the sampler starts at 0 but quickly finds the sample mean (left column).
 In the middle, I show the distribution of the samples on the left, minus the burn-in phase (arbitrarily chosen by me).
 On the right, I compare our samples (blue) to the theoretical posterior distribution for the mean given the data and prior (red).
 I toss out the samples during the 'burn in' phase, as there are used up in trying to 'find' the correct location in the parameter space.

+In the bottom row, I use this algorithm on our f0 data!
+This is a 'Bayesian' analysis since it combines information about parameter likelihood and prior probabilities.
+We can also see that even this simple approach yields a good correspondence to the theoretical posterior distribution of the parameter, and results in broadly the same conclusions we have arrived at by other means.

 <div class="figure">
 <img src="week-1_files/figure-html/mcmc-1.png" alt="Demonstration of parameter estimation using a random walk, yielding a good approximation of analytically-derived values." width="768" />